ncatlab/nlab-content/pages/7/8/2/1/1287/content.md

 ## Idea

 A _local system_  -- which is short for _local system of coefficients for cohomology_ -- is a [[locally constant sheaf]].
-Cohomology with coefficients in a local system is the corresonding [[sheaf cohomology]].
+Cohomology with coefficients in a local system is the corresponding [[sheaf cohomology]].

 More generally, we say a _local system_ is a [[locally constant stack]], ... and eventually a [[locally constant ∞-stack]].